hanchang/manager-readme/README.md

 These are personality quirks I have that you should be aware of.
 Some are "positive", some are "negative" (and I’m actively trying to improve upon these), but they’re me, so it’s easier if you know about them ahead of time.

 I get passionate often when I talk.
 This occasionally might sound like I'm losing my temper.
 Call me out on it if you feel like I crossed the line.
-I may also swear (a lot).
-It doesn’t mean anything except that I’m excited, please don’t take offense.

 I love constructive criticism, particularly receiving it.
-I may be slow to give criticism to give you the benefit of the doubt, and when I do, that criticism may come across a bit too bluntly sometimes, so please call me out on it if you feel like I crossed the line.
+I am very slow to give criticism and virtually always err on giving you the benefit of the doubt until the reservoir of goodwill gets eroded.
+I am working on improving to give feedback earlier, so if you're not getting enough feedback from me, please let me know.

-I may act passive aggressively sometimes - this is always subconscious and I’m actively trying to stop this habit.
-Please always call me out on this.

 I believe in "no broken windows" (https://en.wikipedia.org/wiki/Broken_windows_theory).
 That means I expect attention to detail (i.e. clean code adhering to style guide, in-depth documentation, etc.).
 The attention to detail in the little things will spill over into the big things.

 I have a few pet peeves:

 **Not providing context:** it’s very important for me to always explain why we’re doing something.
-By explaining why, we allow for lateral thinking by questioning whether the approach is correct.
+By explaining why, we allow for lateral thinking by questioning whether the approach is correct and coming up with novel new approaches to solve the underlying problem.
 I expect team members to also give the same context when communicating.
 If you ask a question non-sequitur, it’s much harder to answer than if you first mention what you’re working on / stuck on and then ask your question within that context.
 In particular, this also extends into screenshots - please err towards capturing and sharing the entire desktop or at least browser / application window, instead of just grabbing a small slice.

-**Not looking for answers yourself first:** please perform a preliminary Google search instead of bothering someone else for the answer if you don’t know how to do something.
+**Not looking for answers yourself first:** please perform a preliminary Google search or ChatGPT query instead of bothering someone else for the answer if you don’t know how to do something.
 This goes double for external tools with pre-existing documentation.
 Of course, please use your best judgement and balance this with the urgency of the task and the availability of the person you plan to ask.

 **Asking if you can ask a question:** just ask.
 Don’t ever drop a message in Slack asking if I have a few minutes; if you’re asking, I assume it’s important and I will make a few minutes for you.
 Leave a note about what you want to talk about in Slack and I’ll get back to you ASAP.